udacity/ud867/FinalProject/README.md

 To tie it all together, create a Gradle task that:

-1. Launches the GCE dev server
+1. Launches the GCE local development server
 2. Runs all tests
 3. Shuts the server down again